 Realize that weight loss may not be so great without also reducing calorie intake.
 That said, I could not recommend only 500 calories per day.
 Instead, why not try a safer amount, such as 1500 calories per day?
 If HCG really does work, then it should even work – albeit slower – when a more rational reduction in calories are consumed.
 Slow weight loss help stabilizes metabolic rate better than fast weight loss.

 See the review at Dr.BillSukala.com for more insights.

 In a 2016 paper titled Evidence for, and Associated Risks with, the Human Chorionic Gonadotropin Supplemented Diet, published in the Journal of Dietary Supplements, the authors call attention to the possibility that the use of HCG hormone may promote and spread the growth of cancer.

-In their paper, the authors point out that there are different variations of the HGC molecule and two of these types, called:
+In their paper, the authors point out that there are different variations of the HGC molecules.
+Two of these types are called:

 - Hyperglycosylated HCG (hCGh)